 - Printable workbook to help you through the tutorial process.

-- The opportunity to network with other teachers within the course or in our exclusive group (see below).
+- The opportunity to network with other teachers within the program in our exclusive group "Student-Centered World Scholars"

 - A list of 10 online resources that are excellent student-centered instructional tools.

 - Three bonus materials: "Self-Reflection Growth Mindset Goals" packet, "Student Technology Access Survey", and "25 Lesson Plan Ideas"